1,000+ Opportunities

 Minister Valdez announces $189 million investment to help Black entrepreneurs start up, scale up, and build Canada’s economy Minister Ng announces the launch of the Black Entrepreneurship Loan Fund Prime Minister announces support for Black entrepreneurs and business owners Combatting systemic racism and discrimination in Canada: Canada's Anti-Racism Strategy 2024–2028 Support for Community Organizations Helping Canadians Canada's Black Justice Strategy Consultation summary report: What we heard

-Based on current listing details, eligibility includes: Black entrepreneurs and business owners in Canada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Black entrepreneurs and business owners in Canada.
+Confirm the full requirements in the official notice before applying.